miseenplace-mogha/PyStonk/README.md

   *this script needs improvement for several features, and will hopefully be updates with more functionality soon

  Ideas for new scripts:
-  Get historical stock price data
+ \n Get historical stock price data
-  Get other data from stock quote: volume, level2 data Print stock ladder w/ Greeks
+ \n Get other data from stock quote: volume, level2 data
+ \n Print stock ladder w/ Greeks